errorexists/Getting-Started-With-OpenCore/README.md

 **Boot**: Settings for boot screen.
 * Timeout: This sets how long OpenCore will wait until it automatically boots from the default selection
-* ShowPicker: If you need to see the picker screen, you better choose YES
+* ShowPicker: If you need to see the picker screen, you better choose YES.
-* UsePicker: Uses OpenCore's default GUI, set to NO if you wish to use a different GUI
+* UsePicker: Uses OpenCore's default GUI, set to NO if you wish to use a different GUI.
 * Target: Setting for logging type (by default logging output is hidden).

 **Debug**: Debug has special use cases, leave as-is unless you know what you're doing.